AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-gs.md

 * **Automated translation**: Send content to your preferred language provider for automated translation.
 [Learn more](multilingual-automated.md)

 </br>

 ![](assets/translation_schema.png)

+## Prerequisites {#prerequisites}

+Adobe Journey Optimizer currently integrates with Translation Providers, who offer third-party translation services (machine translation or human translation) independent of Adobe Journey Optimizer.

+Prior to adding your selected Translation Provider, you must create an account with that applicable provider.

+Your use of a Translation Provider's translation services is subject to additional terms and conditions from that applicable provider.
+As third-party solutions, translation services are available to Adobe Journey Optimizer users via an integration.
+Adobe does not control and is not responsible for third-party products.

+For any issues or requests for assistance related to your translations, contact the applicable Translation Provider.

 ## How-to video {#video}